AliOKeeffe/mindyoga/README.md

 - [Stack Overflow](https://stackoverflow.com/)

 ## Acknowledgments
-My mentor for their support and advice.
+My mentor Antonio for his support and advice.

-The Code Institute slack community for their quick responses and very helpful feedback.
+The Code Institute slack community for their quick responses and very helpful feedback!